jpsierens/jayeff/README.md

 jayeff:
 * @param fileStructure: Object, The json to be converted to file tree
-* @param rootDirectory: String, The root directory, the directory will start from this point
+* @param rootDirectory: (optional) String, The root directory, the directory will start from this point